The coolest Adidas sneakers for men to cop for their collection

 An amazing pick from the Adidas and Damian Lillard (Dame) collaboration, the Basketball Dame 8 shoes celebrate the revered player in a stunning red, grey and black colourway and a brilliant design.
 With a supportive, cushioned feel and rubber outsole, the pair features the Bounce Pro midsole designed for maintaining speed and precision.
 A part of the shoes’ upper is made using recycled materials generated from both production waste and post-consumer household waste.

-A classic sneaker designed in a suede and coated leather mix, the Forum Low Shoes are what you need if retro basketball swag sounds like your aesthetic.
-A cream white and grey sneaker with all the OG elements like the X-detail and ankle strap, this pair is sure to take your style game a notch above.
+A classic sneaker designed to bring back the ’80s attitude and the hardwood spirit, the Forum Low Shoes are what you need if retro basketball swag sounds like your aesthetic.
+A white and royal blue sneaker with all the OG elements like the X-detail and ankle strap, this pair is sure to take your style game a notch above.
 It has a rubber outsole with the classic embossed Adidas Originals logo.

-Combining the 4D midsole and PRIMEKNIT+ upper is the ultimate running shoe, the Ultra 4DFWD.
-Precisely crafted for running, the lattice structure of the design compresses at impact to redirect your energy into a forward motion.
+Combining the 3D-printed midsole and PRIMEKNIT upper is the ultimate running shoe, the Ultra 4D.
+Precisely crafted for running, the lattice structure of the design compresses at impact to redirect your energy into a forward motion making it highly responsive.
 This lends a super smooth, gliding-like movement during each of your runs.
-Additionally, it is made with high-performance yarn which includes at least 50 percent Parley Ocean Plastic while the other 50 percent of the yarn is recycled polyster.
+It is a part of the Adidas X Rich Mnisi Pride Collection that experiments with fluidity, patterns and distinctive colourways.

 Stan Smith shoes are yet another cult classic by the brand and we’re absolutely swooning over how the iconic silhouette has been reimagined with luxury details in this design.
 They flaunt a super clean and genderless look that’s elevated with premium details like the buttery-soft leather used for its make and inner lining along with extra leather patch in the heel to provide enhanced comfort and durability.
 Furthermore, the gold foil branding lends the design an exquisite finish.